zilexa/autosetup-VERO4K_RPi/README.md

 #### Spotify=0
 Installs Spotify Connect (Premium users only) when selected, you only need to add your key to the folder.
 #### OpenVPN=0
 Simply installs OpenVPN, nothing else.
+I would like to configure it in such a way, Flexget & Transmission will always run via VPN, all other things will have direct access to the internet.
+But this is too complex so it just installs OpenVPN.
+You can configure it yourself.
 #### SyncThing=0
 installs SyncThing, nothing else.
+Nothing will be configured.
+Handy as personal cloud to sync your phones photos to your device or autobackup documents. https://syncthing.net/.
 #### AddMediaToKodi=1
 the folders containing your media will be added as library sources.
 You can do this in Kodi but now you don't have to, just run a library scan.
 #### DisableLEDS=1